lewagon/dotfiles/05-Rails/01-Rails-intro/03-Longest-word-game/README.md

 ## Background & Objectives

-Time to re-implement your "Longest-word game" with a cool web-interface!
+Time to implement a "Longest-word game" with a cool web-interface!
+For some of you, it will seem familiar.

+Before jumping into the exercise, [read the rules](https://github.com/lewagon/fullstack-challenges/tree/master/01-Ruby/06-Parsing/02-Numbers-and-Letters).

+⛔️ If you worked on that exercise, please do not copy/paste solutions from previous exercises, try to rewrite them from scratch.

+## Setup

 There is no `rake` here, and do not create your Rails app in `fullstack-challenges`.

-⛔️ Please do not copy/paste solutions from previous exercises, try to rewrite them from scratch.

 ```bash
 cd ~/code/<user.github_nickname>